Ascobulla: Reproduction

 Ascobulla are hermaphroditic organisms, meaning they contain both male and female reproductive organs.
 Ascobulla features a penial stylet, which is able to be turned inside out and is located laterally on the right side.
 The penis itself is relatively large and muscular, so that it is capable of great extension.
 Only the tip of the penis is actually inserted during copulation.
-Copulation occurs at the female gential papilla, which is a region that contains the oviducal opening.
+Copulation occurs at the female genital papilla, which is a region that contains the oviducal opening.